-The Trace Evidence Section examines fire debris, explosives, paint, hairs, fibers, glass, gunshot residue (GSR), fracture matches, and fabric separations.
-In addition, the section analyzes unknown substances for identification or comparison.
+The Trace Evidence Section examines fire debris, explosives, paint, hairs, fibers, glass, primer residue (PR), fracture matches, and vehicle lamps.
+In addition, the section analyzes a variety of unknown substances for identification or comparison.

 Specifically, we examine:

-Extractions are performed and identifications are made using the gas chromatograph (GC) and/or the gas chromatograph/mass spectrometer (GC/MS).
-Analysis is typically for the presence or absence of petroleum products although other non-petroleum based accelerants may be identified.
+- Fire Debris: Extractions are performed and identifications are made using the gas chromatograph/mass spectrometer (GC/MS).
+Analysis is typically for the presence or absence of ignitable liquids.

-Paint, polymers and other coatings are analyzed to ascertain probable origin.
-This evidence may be a vehicular as in a hit and run situation or it may be structural as in a tool being used to pry open a door.
+- Paint: Paint, polymers and other coatings are analyzed to ascertain probable origin.
+The most common types of paint submitted to the laboratory are vehicular and structural.
+A hit and run situation would be an example of vehicular paint; and a tool being used to pry open a door would be an example of structural paint.
 The microscopic examination for color, texture and layer structure is extremely important.
-Instrumental analysis may be performed to determine the organic and inorganic composition of the materials.
+Instrumental analysis is performed to determine the organic and inorganic composition of the materials.

-Glass analysis usually involves the comparison of the physical and/or optical properties of known and questioned glass sources.
-The refractive index (R.I.) of the glass sources is determined using the Emmons Double Variation method.
-If enough glass is present to reconstruct a pane, often the direction of the impact or sequence of impacts may be determined.
+- Glass: Glass analysis usually involves the comparison of the physical and/or optical properties of known and questioned glass sources.
+The refractive index (R.I.) of the glass sources is determined using the Glass Refractive Index Measurement system (GRIM3).
+If enough glass is present to reconstruct a pane, the direction of the impact or sequence of impacts may be determined.

-GSR analysis is performed on evidence from GSR collection kits developed and provided by the Division of Forensic Science.
+- Primer Residue: Primer Residue (PR) can be deposited on the hands by circumstances such as: firing a weapon, handling a weapon, being in the proximity to the discharge of a weapon or coming into contact with an object that has primer residue on it.
+PR analysis is performed on evidence from PR collection kits developed and provided by the Department of Forensic Science.
 These kits employ sticky tape on a thumbtack-like “stub” that is used to sample the hands of an individual suspected of firing a weapon.
 Examiners use an automated scanning electron microscope/energy dispersive x-ray system (SEM/EDS) to confirm the morphology and elemental composition of any particles found.